ledwindra/merry-christmas/README.md

 cd ./merry-christmas
 ```

+Simple, right?
+Ho ho ho :santa:!

 # Run the Script

 The script will produce texts which consist of a Christmas tree and the sentences.
 For the tree, it needs a function that produces a triangle.
 The first argument is needed to produce the height of the triangle.
 Note that the triangle is composed of a list of odd numbers, which then is translated to `#`.
-The second argument is a text which should be any text.
-That could be your name, company, etc. For example, see the following command and run on your terminal:
+The second and third arguments could be any texts, which will produce the end of the program.
+For example, ask :santa: to run the :snake: program?

 ```
-python3 src/merry_christmas.py 15 Lukman
+python3 src/merry_christmas.py 15 Best\ regards Santa
 ```

 I find 15 is the most pleasant to look at for the triangle.
 However you could modify that with any number which resembles your preference.
+Note that there is `\` after `Best`, which is due to the whitespace within `Best regards`.
+Otherwise it will be considered as different arguments, and `Santa` will not be produced.
+Same thing if you want to replace `Santa` with more than one word which has whitespace.
 The script will produce the following text:

 ```